Yourtown Winner Draw Frequency & Ticket Allocation: The Complete Analysis

 Saturday Lotto $2M–$50M+ Weekly $1.10 Yes (1 in 8M)

-The table reveals a critical difference: commercial lotteries publish odds upfront.
-Charity lotteries do not.
-This is not deception—it's a legal and operational distinction.
-Prize home lotteries must sell a minimum ticket count to fund the prize.
-They cannot guarantee a fixed odds pool until tickets are sold.
+This is not deception.
+It's a legal difference.
+Prize home lotteries must sell a minimum number of tickets to fund the prize.
+They cannot fix odds until tickets sell.

 The Legal Framework Governing Yourtown's Draw Frequency and Ticket Allocation